PTC-Education/PTC-Education.github.io/docs/integrations/dxonshape/README.md

 layout: doc
 title: DX Onshape
 permalink: /docs/integrations/dxonshape
+description: This page shares ways that Onshape can be used for more than traditional mechanical design.
+Most of this work uses the Onshape API Snippets Library in Google Colab or Jupyter Notebooks.
 ---

 <div class="container"><h2>DX Onshape</h2>
-This page is meant to share ways that Onshape can be used for more than traditional mechanical design.
+This page shares ways that Onshape can be used for more than traditional mechanical design.
 Most of this work uses the <a href="https://colab.research.google.com/github/PTC-Education/PTC-API-Playground/blob/main/Onshape_API_Snippets.ipynb">Onshape API Snippets Library</a> in Google Colab or Jupyter Notebooks.
 </div>
 <div class="container">
             <p style="text-align:center"><img src="/docs/integrations/dxonshape/dxOnshapeMap.jpg" width="100%" alt="DX Onshape Technology Map" margin="300px 0px 100px 0px"/></p>